An astounding number of people flocked to Yellowstone in August -- enough to set a record – KION546

 — Most camping and lodging reservations are already taken, and motel spaces could be hours away.

 — Also, it’s been a very dry season out West.
-Stay alert for wildfire news as you plan your trip.
-Also be a mindful caretaker of your campfires.
+In fact, much of Sequoia National Park in California is closed because of two wildfires.
+Stay alert for wildfire news as you plan your trip to Yellowstone or other parks out West.
+Also be a mindful caretaker of your campfires, if they’re allowed.

 — More people means more potential wildlife encounters gone bad.
 The NPS says keep a minimum of 25 yards (23 meters) from all wildlife and 100 yards (91 meters) from bears and wolves.